 - We know that Hypervolt is already a proven device.
 The early units are still operational since the device came out in 2018 – 3 years on.
 That means it’s a quality and durable product.

 - But when it comes to what really matters, the hardware feels outdated.
 If Hypervolt was novel when it came out, it no longer is.
 Many brands caught up with them and went a step further.
-The only upgrade we have seen with Hypervolt is the Bluetooth addition.
+The only major upgrade we have seen with Hypervolt is the Bluetooth addition.

 - The market has shifted towards percussive devices – offering longer amplitudes and more stall force.
 These are lacking in Hypervolt and make the device, to say the least, obsolete.
 However, they do have a percussive device in Hypervolt Plus.

 - Hypervolt Bluetooth is still a solid device for what it does.
 However, for $299 there are many far better devices that offer more for less.
 We have shared some of them in our review below.

 - Warranty is also still wanting – it’s a 1-year warranty when brands like Ekrin and Lifepro offer a lifetime guarantee and superb customer care.

 Check out what actual customers think of Hypervolt Bluetooth – read Amazon reviews here.

 Ekrin B37 is definitely the best Hyperice Hypervolt alternative because it has everything that is lacking in it.

 For starters, the ergonomics on this device are greatly improved with the angled handle.
 The device is compact and weighs 2.2lbs (vs 2.5lbs on Hypervolt).
 It also feels very well balanced.